Gurobi/gurobi-optimods/docs/source/mods/diet.rst

             \min \quad        & \sum_{i \in F} c_{i} x_{i} \\
             \mbox{s.t.} \quad & l_{j} \le \sum_{i \in F} n_{ij} x_{i} \le u_{j} \,\, & \forall j \in N \\
             \end{alignat}

+        Implementing this mathematical model using ``gurobipy-pandas`` is quite straightforward.
+The source for the mod can be found in the :ghsrc:`Github repository<src/gurobi_optimods/diet.py#L19>`.

 The API uses pandas dataframes for each data table.
 Separate tables are needed for foods and nutrients.
 We also need a linking table which specifies the nutrient